schani/SimpLang/ASSIGNMENTS.md

 using the operations implemented in previous assignment.
 Note that you don't have to parse the instruction, just write Python code that operates on the value array like that instruction would.
-Then print the value array, to make sure you got the correct result.
+Then write code that checks that the value array contains the correct values.

 ## Assignment 2.3